-The John P. Frank Lecture is Justice and Social Inquiry's signature annual event.
+The John P Frank Lecture is the School of Social Transformation's signature annual event.
 The endowed lecture series honors the memory of attorney John P. Frank (1917-2002), a leader in the Arizona legal community and one of our nation's great legal minds.

 John P. Frank is recognized as part of the team that represented Ernesto Miranda before the U.S. Supreme Court in 1966 – the case in which the High Court ruled that suspects must be advised of their right to legal counsel.
 Frank wrote or delivered arguments for numerous First Amendment and desegregation cases and made important contributions to the historical brief for Brown v.
 Board of Education.
 He is remembered as well for his expertise in civil procedure and standards for judicial disqualification.
 A lawyer, constitutional scholar, historian, author and mentor, his opinion was sought by presidents and Supreme Court justices and he was influential in shaping public policy in Arizona and the nation.